armandoespindola/armandoespindola.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-## <font color="#1F618D"> Welcome to my personal research website! </font>
+##### <font color="#1F618D"> Welcome to my personal research website! </font>

-I am a geophysicist focusing in seismic waveform tomography in exploration, regional and global seismology.
-I combine numerical methods and high performace computing to image the Earth's interior.
+I am a geophysicist focusing in waveform tomography in exploration, regional and global seismology.
+I combine numerical methods and high-performace computing to image the Earth's interior.

 Currently, I am a Postdoctoral Research Associate in the
 <a href="https://geosciences.princeton.edu/">Department of Geosciences</a> at Princeton